For years and years I’ve talked about the significance of emptying, cleaning and polishing my sink every day.

 You might think you’d need to use heavy duty products to get a white sink shiny and clean, but you definitely don’t!
 In fact, you not only don’t want toxic products on your sink, you don’t want them in your body or on your skin or in your lungs.
 I ditched the use of toxic products years ago (you can read my health story here) and am so glad I did!

-I try to keep cleaning all the things as simple (and affordable) as possible, so I don’t use a lot products, ingredients or steps to clean.
+I try to make cleaning all the things as simple (and affordable) as possible, so I don’t use a lot products, ingredients or steps to clean.

-I’ll share the plant-based product and simple method I use for my sink and then offer you some additional options, below.
+I’ll share my versatile plant-based product and three simple methods I use to clean my sink below!

 How to Clean A White Sink:

-To give a sink a good scrub, sprinkle baking soda around the sink and then spray with Thieves Household Cleaner (one capful in a 16 ounce spray bottle filled with water, or dilute less as desired).
+- Quick sink scrub: To give a sink a quick scrub, sprinkle baking soda around the sink and then spray with My Thieves Household Cleaner (it’s toxin free and a concentrate so you just use one capful in a 16 ounce spray bottle filled with water, or dilute less as desired, it is about $1 a bottle).

 Scrub with a sink-safe brush or sponge!
 Rinse away.
 Voila!